Venezuela on agenda for Trump’s meeting with Brazil’s leader

 Trump last year granted Brazil the status of privileged ally outside NATO and backed its bid for membership in the Organization for Economic Cooperation and Development.

-But a government report in November said deforestation was at its worst in more than a decade.
-Between August 2018 and July 2019, deforestation reached 9,762 square kilometers (3,769 square miles), 30% more than the previous year.
+A government report in November said deforestation was at its worst in more than a decade.

 Jeantet reported from Rio de Janeiro.